Get your hands on Wirelings by backing the Wireling Kickstarter Today!!

 Have you ever wondered how to measure the quality of the air around you?
-With air pollution reaching unprecedented levels, it is critical to understand the amount of volatile organic compounds (VOCs) in your environment using the new Temperature, Pressure, Humidity, and VOC Whisker!
+With air pollution reaching unprecedented levels, it is critical to understand the amount of volatile organic compounds (VOCs) in your environment using the new Temperature, Pressure, Humidity, and VOC Wireling!

 In chemistry, volatility represents how quickly a given substance evaporates.
 So, volatile organic compounds are carbon-based compounds that evaporate very rapidly and can easily build up into smog clouds.
 Some of them are perfectly safe, but overexposure to many others has been linked to increased rates of allergies, respiratory disease, and various cancers.

 - Benzene is commonly found in gasoline, cigarettes, and paint and is classified as a known human carcinogen by the CDC.